Raghad-Aldakhil/Path-finding-A-star/README.md

 This heuristic function provides a more accurate estimate of the actual cost required to reach the goal state when diagonal movements are allowed. </p>

 ## Visualization
+For the search visualization, we used tkinter , which is a standard GUI library in Python that provides a set of tools for creating windows, buttons, canvas, and other graphical elements.
+In the code tkinter ,is used to create a window and a canvas widget to draw the maze.
+The Canvas widget is used to display rectangles representing the maze cells, with different colors for obstacles, start state, goal state, and the path.
 ![image](https://github.com/Raghad-Aldakhil/Path-finding-A-star/assets/121506944/b8fd43a8-f78d-4fa8-a031-6ce8bf130d24)